ObjectRetros/arcturus-catalog-to-plus-catalog-migration/README.md

 This script was mostly written by Chat-GPT 🙏 and is purely released as there's no good public catalog for Plus emulator available, so in-case you're looking to start a hotel with Plus emulator, you might find this handy.

 **Important**
-Do not forgert to backup your database before running this script, by using it you achknowledge it's on your own responsibility.
+Do not forget to backup your database before running this script, by using it you achknowledge it's on your own responsibility.

 **How to use**
 When you want to migrate your Arcturus MS catalog to Plus structure, you must open the file and at the very top you'll see: